gourryinverse/cxl-boot-to-bash/doc/linux/early-boot.rst

 Linux Init (Early Boot)
 =======================

+Linux configuration is split into two major steps: Early-Boot and everything else.

+During early boot, Linux sets up immutible resources (such as numa nodes), while later operations include things like driver probe and memory hotplug.
+Linux may read EFI and ACPI information throughout this process to configure logical representations of the devices.

 During Linux Early Boot stage (functions in the kernel that have the __init decorator), the system takes the resources created by EFI/BIOS (ACPI tables) and turns them into resources that the kernel can consume.